 Power and Balance for Hip and Knee

 The hip and knee are intimately connected in terms of movement mechanics, our sense of equilibrium, and, very often, movement impairments.
-In this foundational biomechanics workshop, we use an array of visuals and exercises to address this area of the body.
+In this foundational biomechanics course, we use an array of visuals and exercises to address this area of the body.
 A major focus is how to integrate the legs into the pelvis and torso for optimal function.

 - Review and expand your understanding of the structural anatomy of the lower extremity including pelvis, hip and knee